fiinix/fiinix.github.io/_posts/2011/07/2011-07-10-coffees-of-the-world-part-three.md

   </noscript>
 </figure>

 Does it really matter?
 To put it simply.. it does, get used to it, ~98% of your coffee IS water.
 If you think your tap water tastes like ass.. your coffee will be brewed using ass.
-But if you're anything like me, proven in <a href="http://fiinixdesign.blogspot.com/2011/05/nine-days-later.html">Nine Days Later</a> and can't tell the difference between Spring water and tap water, then by all mean, keep using tap water.
+But if you're anything like me, proven in [Nine Days Later](/blog/nine-days-later) and can't tell the difference between Spring water and tap water, then by all mean, keep using tap water.
 I still do.. at least for now.
 I have no doubts that better water will make better coffee, but if you can't tell the difference it's really difficult to argue for the use of Spring water.

 Next..